Bü‘ükopo Oadü (BOO-oo-KOH-poh oh-AH-doo)

 And yet, this peaceful period did not last.
 Could not, perhaps.

 The halflings again did their best to help the other peoples return to the places from whence they’d come.
 But were they thanked for it?
-No. The other sapient species of the universe marched back to the third iteration of reality and forgot the halflings had ever existed, not to mention the sacrifices they’d made.
+No. The other sapient species of the universe marched back to the yet another iteration of reality and forgot the halflings had ever existed, not to mention the sacrifices they’d made.